gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 B) **More expensive** - You'll pay someone else to have all your fun.
 That's silly.

-That depends on your definition of "fun" and "expensive", but I'll assume for now that you're a small business owner who is a little geeky and curious, intrigued by the idea of free data storage at small sizes on a world-class platform, and you have an idea about how you'd use an IoT sensor in your business.
+Obviously this depends on your definition of "fun" and "expensive", but I'll assume for now that you're a business owner who is a little geeky and curious, intrigued by the idea of free data storage on a world-class platform, and you have an idea about how you'd use data from an IoT sensor to give you longer term insights into your business .

-If that's NOT you, and you just want someone to handle all this for you, reach out to me via the [Contact](/contact) page and I'll put you in touch with someone who'll do the heavy lifting.
+If that's not you and you just want someone to handle all this for you, reach out to me via the [Contact](/contact) page and I'll put you in touch with someone who'll do the heavy lifting.

-Ok, with all the caveats out of the way, let's briefly sketch out the data flow so you have the big concepts, then we'll go through a step by step tutorial for how to get a sensor to send data that you can keep.
+Ok, with all the caveats out of the way, let's briefly sketch out the data flow to give you the big concepts, then we'll go through a step by step tutorial for how to get a sensor to send data that you can keep.

 It starts with the sensor sending data.
 In this case we'll use an Oyster 2.1 asset tracker from Digital Matter.
 Onboarding these to any LNS is straightforward (hell, there's even a `Digital Matter Oyster 2.1` Device Template set up for all users of the [MeteoScientific Console](https://console.meteoscientific.com) that you can use for free)